US At-Will Employment States — Guide for 2025

 • Acting in the public interest (e.g., joining the National Guard, serving on jury duty, or voting).

-Since the public-policy is an exception to the general rule of at-will employment, employees cannot lose their job for disobeying their employer (i.e., refusing to do something illegal).
-If they lose their job, they have the right to sue their employer for wrongful employment termination.
+Since public policy is an exception to the general rule of at-will employment, employees can’t lose their jobs for disobeying their employer (i.e., refusing to do something illegal).
+However, they have the right to sue their employer for wrongful termination if they still lose their job.

-• Be stated in a law (e.g., a statute or constitutional provision, government regulation or mandatory ethical rule),
+• Stated in a state law (e.g., a statute or constitutional provision),

-Be that as it may, both employers and employees need to abide by federal and state laws in order to avoid unlawful at-will employment termination.
+Be that as it may, both employers and employees need to abide by federal and state laws to avoid unlawful at-will employment termination.
+Understanding these exceptions and their implications is crucial for both parties to ensure fair and legal employment practices.

 • Verbally,